-Also, the minimal $V$-descriptions of $b \cdot 0^9$ is not of the second type because this string has rather short description .
-Hence, $b \cdot 0^9$ has a description of the third type that mean the conclusion of the lemma. \end{proof}
+Also, the minimal $V$-description of $b \circ 0^9$ is not of the second type because this string has a rather short description .
+Hence, $b \circ 0^9$ has a description of the third type that yields the conclusion of the lemma. \end{proof}